apache/flink-cdc/docs/content/connectors/mongodb-cdc.md

 </table>
 </div>

-Note: `heartbeat.interval.ms` is highly recommended to set a proper value larger than 0 if the collection changes slowly.
+Note: `heartbeat.interval.ms` is highly recommended to set a proper value larger than 0 **if the collection changes slowly**.
-The heartbeat event can pushing the `resumeToken` forward to avoid `resumeToken` being expired when we recover the Flink job from checkpoint or savepoint.
+The heartbeat event can pushing the `resumeToken` forward to avoid `resumeToken` being expired when we recover the Flink job from a checkpoint or savepoint.

 Features
 --------